Medi-Cal Guide for 2021 (California Medicaid)

 If you qualify for both Medicaid and Medicare, consider applying for a DSNP.
 A DSNP, or a dual-eligible special needs plan, is a Medicare Advantage plan specifically for those who are eligible for both Medicare and Medicaid.
 Having a DSNP might mean even MORE coverage for than Medi-Cal alone.

-If you need help sorting through your California Medicare options, complete this form or give us a call (833-438-3676) to get in touch with a Medicare benefits advisor in California.
+If you need help sorting through your California Medicare options, complete this form or give us a call (833-438-3676) to get in touch with a licensed agent in California.